slash4-de/openstack/source/day3.rst

 1. Working with Images
 -----------------------------------------

-Taliking in context of OpenStack, an image or otherwise a virtual machine image is nothing but a virtual disk file containing a bootable operating system.
+Talking in context of OpenStack, an image or otherwise a virtual machine image is nothing but a virtual disk file containing a bootable operating system.
 OpenStack uses an image as a source to create a new virtual machine instance.
 As a cloud adminstrator or a user you may need to upload and maintain VM images for your cloud.
 Both OpenStack dashboard as well as command line tools can be used to manage images for the cloud.